ASinanSaglam/webng/docs/analysis.rst

 simulation and do `PCCA+ clustering <https://link.springer.com/article/10.1007/s11634-013-0134-6>`_.
 This type of clustering is useful to maximize transition within stable states and minimize transitions between unstable states and in this way it takes kinetics of the system into account.
-For various options available to you, see :ref:`Average` page.
+For various options available, see :ref:`Cluster` page.

 .. _network_generation: